h-e-g/CNN_aDNA/README.md

 The intensity of selection	=	selection strength or selection coefficient (s)

-The timing of selection		=	time of onset of selection (T)
+The timing of selection		=	time of the onset of selection (T)